DavidVeksler/davidveksler/README.md

 ## What I've built

-- The AI delivery function at a regulated commercial lender, from zero: a skill marketplace, a publish-and-audit governance gate, drafts-only by default, cost-per-skill observability.
-The first time one skill ran in front of the team, it was about to ask a broker for a borrower's SSN.
-What we changed after that: **[davidveksler.com/david/ai-strategy.html](https://davidveksler.com/david/ai-strategy.html?ref=github)**
 - Agentic engineering at Antech.
 Claude Code and Copilot workflows that built a support platform end to end and automated unit testing — a 4.2x velocity increase on measured delivery.
 - A decade in regulated fintech and digital assets before that: CCSS Level 3 custody, wrapped tokens at $100M+ TVL, and recovery tooling that scanned vaults across 20+ EVM networks to bring back $4M+ in stranded assets.